itdependsdk/.github/profile/README.md

-# We are a strategic social data science consultancy, helping companies and organisations navigate complexity
+# It depends — strategic social data science

+_Helping companies and organisations navigate complexity_

+**Our principles**

 Data science is too powerful to leave to engineers.
+Crafting metrics that meaningfully capture human behaviour while remaining relevant to decision-makers requires an interdisciplinary perspective.

-There, we said it.
-Working at the intersection of social research, data science, and business strategy, we are social data scientists.
+Working at the intersection of social research, data science, and business strategy, we are 𝘴𝘰𝘤𝘪𝘢𝘭 𝘥𝘢𝘵𝘢 𝘴𝘤𝘪𝘦𝘯𝘵𝘪𝘴𝘵𝘴.

-We do global market research, experimental designs, natural language processing, behavioural economics, predictive analytics using machine learning, and much more.
-It depends.

-We chase actionable explanations, not mindless modelling.

-**Let us talk about your business challenge.**
+This is how we make elusive social phenomena tangible: by chasing actionable explanations rather than mindless modelling.

+**Our procedure**

+1. Understand the strategic context of the challenge.
+2. Build a robust research design from clear conceptual thinking.
+3. Discover solutions through computational pattern recognition and human interpretation.

+**Our people**

+Working with us means collaborating directly with our founding partners.
+We dedicate a small, high-performing team to solving your challenge end to end.

+Based in a former butcher's shop in the heart of Copenhagen, Denmark, our experts quantify human needs, attitudes, and desires across a range of industries worldwide.

 [![It depends — Strategic social data science](https://github.com/itdependsdk/.github/blob/main/profile/LI_itdepends_lighter.png?raw=true)](https://itdepends.dk/)